Pendleton Island: Geography

 The island has a mixture of spruce, birch, mountain ash and red maple, balsam fir and tamarack trees.
 A rockweed study was done on the island in 1989.

-The island has a 500' cliff that historically drew thrillseekers to attempt to climb.
+The island has a 500 foot cliff that historically drew thrillseekers to attempt to climb.
 The island contains a lagoon, and its chief bay has a steep gravel barrier beach.

 The northern side of the island is silurian rock.

 History

 It was named for three Loyalist brothers Stephen, Thomas and Gideon Pendleton who settled the island.
 A 1796 deed shows Thomas Pendleton purchased "Hardwood Island" from Thomas Doyle for £150, which is presumed to reference Pendleton's Island rather than the currently-named Hardwood Island a few kilometres away.

 The island was described by Thomas Baillie in 1832 as "a narrow island...between which and Deer Island there is a narrow passage for boats...this island is settled, its soil good, the situation unobjectionable and its aspect favourable to agriculture.".

 There is a geodetic triangulation station on a high bare hill on the northwestern part of the island.

+There is a historic cemetery on the island, which contains the graves of Herb Pendleton who died in 1903, Lyda Warring, and Stephen Pendleton veteran of the War of 1812.

 In July 1877, an International Temperance Convention was held on Pendleton Island.

 In November 1893, Luther Lambert of Lord's Cove married Millie Pendleton at the home of her father, Ward Pendleton, on the island.
+Ward Pendleton had nine children, and his homestead later fell into disrepair by the 1910s, having been stripped of its doors and windows, while the outbuildings survived and were still used to house sheep and keep farm equipment for decades afterward.

 From at least 1910-1916, Calvin Pendleton and his wife Theresa Holland lived on the family including with their daughter Arlene.